IV Sedation Dentistry Corbin

 Delivering Dentistry You Need in a Comfortable Manner

-Dr. Katherine Whitaker has completed the extensive training it takes to become certified to offer IV sedation dentistry in Corbin, KY.
-She is the only dentist within 40 miles of her practice to offer that service for patients.
-If you experience severe dental phobia or fear, IV sedation may be the right option to help you get the high quality dentistry you need and deserve.
+Dr. Katherine Whitaker has completed the extensive training it takes to become certified to offer IV sedation dentistry in Corbin.
+She is the only dentist within 50 miles of her practice to offer that service for patients.
+If you experience severe dental phobia or fear, IV sedation may be the right option to help you get the high-quality dentistry you need and deserve.

 Who Is a Candidate for IV Sedation?

-Since IV sedation is the deepest level of sedation dentistry that we offer at Corbin Family Dental Care, it is typically reserved for patients with a high level of dental fear or those with special needs.
-However, there are other circumstances in which IV sedation may be ideal such as:
+Since IV sedation is the deepest level of sedation dentistry that we offer at Corbin Family Dental Care, it is typically reserved for patients with a high level of dental fear.
+However, there are other circumstances in which IV sedation may be ideal, such as:

-• Patients needing multiple or complex treatment procedures they would like to complete in as few visits as possible.
+• Patients needing multiple or complex treatment procedures who would like to complete them in as few visits as possible.

 • Patients who historically have trouble getting numb.